-Plyometrics is a type of exercise-training designed to produce fast, powerful movements.
+Plyometrics is a type of physical training that produces fast, powerful movements.

 Jump Your Way to a Trim Physique